pinobatch/little-things-nes/pretendo/README.md

 (For further details, see U.S. Patent 5,134,391.)

-Game Boy and Game Boy Pocket use the animation seen here, while Game Boy Color uses the same logo but a different animation, and Game Boy Advance Game Paks carry a higher detail logo.
+Game Boy and Game Boy Pocket use the animation seen here, while Game Boy Color uses the same logo with a different animation, and Game Boy Advance Game Paks carry a higher detail logo.
-The Sega Master System, Sega Genesis, and Game Gear have a more primitive system that just looks for the name "SEGA" in the cartridge header and displays a predefined message if it matches.
+The Sega Master System, Sega Genesis, and Game Gear have a more primitive "Trademark Security System" (TMSS) that just looks for the name "SEGA" in the cartridge header and displays a predefined message if it matches.

 Legal
 -----